 If eye drops aren’t working, consult with our eye specialists for other effective treatments, such as LipiFlow, punctal plugs, or prescription medications.
 We may recommend one or a combination of these in order to bring you relief from dry eyes.

 Yes!
 Overusing eye drops, especially those with preservatives, can cause irritation and exacerbate dry eye symptoms.
-It’s essential to follow your provider’s recommendations regarding the frequency and type of eye drops.
+Following your provider’s recommendations regarding the frequency and type of eye drops is essential.

 Factors such as prolonged screen time, dry or windy environments, air conditioning, and certain medications can worsen dry eye symptoms.
-Managing these factors can alleviate your discomfort.
+However, managing these factors can alleviate discomfort.

-Staying hydrated may help alleviate dry eye symptoms, but it’s not a standalone treatment or cure.
+Staying hydrated may help alleviate dry eye symptoms but is not a standalone treatment or cure.
 Proper hydration supports eye and overall health, and it is often necessary to combine it with other treatments.

 Your dry eyes may be a cause for concern if your symptoms persist despite treatment, cause significant discomfort, or affect your daily activities.
 If you’re experiencing any of these issues, it’s important to be evaluated by one of our experienced eye specialists to prevent potential complications.